swizzleshizzle/Schedule1-Product-Remover/README.md

-# Schedule I Product Cleaner
+# Schedule I Product Remover

 A simple tool to clean up non-favorited products from Schedule I save games.

-![Schedule I Product Cleaner]
+[Schedule I Product Remover]

 ## Overview

-Schedule I Product Cleaner is a PowerShell-based utility with a graphical user interface that helps you manage your Schedule I game saves by removing all products that aren't in your favorites list.
+Schedule I Product Remover is a PowerShell-based utility with a graphical user interface that helps you manage your Schedule I game saves by removing all products that aren't in your favorites list.
 This helps declutter your game and focus only on the products you care about.

 ## Features